 An Enterprise Data Transfer Node (Enterprise DTN) enables researchers to use a web browser to securely and conveniently transfer data files between their laptop, lab server, local research computing facilities, national supercomputing facilities, or almost any other storage system.
 The Enterprise DTN was developed and implemented as the first service available on the ScienceDMZ.

 How do I get started?

-Researchers interested in taking advantage of the Enterprise DTN to transfer data will find detailed documentation and help resources at http://core.sam.pitt.edu/globusonline.
+Researchers interested in taking advantage of the Enterprise DTN to transfer data will find detailed documentation and help resources at the Pitt CRC Globus Transfer page.

-Note: If you already have a Globus Online login, you will need to perform a one-time mapping of that account to your University of Pittsburgh computing account.
-Detailed instructions are available on the core.sam site referenced above.
+Note: If you already have a Globus Online login, you will need to perform a one-time mapping of that account to your University of Computing Account.
+Detailed instructions are available on the site referenced above.

 Who can use the Enterprise DTN?

 Pitt researchers and collaborators who are affiliated with the Center for Simulation and Modeling (SaM) can use the Enterprise DTN to move data to and from the University’s high-performance computing resources at the University Data Center.
 The Enterprise DTN is available to researchers at all Pitt campuses.
 Collaborators outside of the University of Pittsburgh may also take advantage of the Enterprise DTN as long as they have an account with SaM.